 When you go shopping in your local supermarket, bring a reusable shopping bag, avoid buying fruit that is wrapped in excessive packaging.
 Just simply refuse it.
 I know it requires changing old habits, but that’s why you are here, right?

-In most cases, you need to find a different supermarket and start shopping at your local grocer or in a bulk food store.
+You need to find a different supermarket and start shopping at your local grocer or in a bulk food store in most cases.
 It takes a little bit of preparation, but you got this.

 - Not only are you supporting your community and putting your money where it helps.